 Symptoms.
 After a few days you may notice firmness under and around the incisions.
 This is a normal part of the healing process and will resolve with time.
 You will be tolerating a diet, ambulatory in the hallways, and having bowel function return before discharge.
 Your first bowel movements will not be "normal."
 It is not uncommon to have blood or loose grainy stools at first.
 This is normal and will resolve.
-It does take some time for your body to acclimate, but removal of the parts of the colon does not affect bowel habits/continence long term.
+It does take some time for your body to acclimate, but removal of the sigmoid colon does not affect bowel habits/continence long term.
 Decreased appetite and fatigue are normal and are usually the last to normalize slowly after surgery/anesthesia.

 When to call.
 Surgery can be stressful so please call if you just forget something, are uncomfortable or unsure.
 It can be normal to have low grade fevers after surgery and this is usually related to decreased activity after surgery.
 Please be sure to walk and practice deep breathing to keep your lungs exercised.
 Persistent fevers over 101 should be reported.
 Call for nausea that is not well controlled with medication and causing potential issues with dehydration.
 Pain will not be completely resolved with medication but should be tolerable enough that you can move.
-Please call if pain is not well controlled or progressive despite medication.
+If you have pain management concerns, please call during office hours.
+Narcotic medication cannot be addressed after hours.

 Follow up.
 You will have a follow up appointment approximately 2 weeks after surgery.
 This is scheduled at the same time you schedule your surgery.
 If you are not sure, please call to confirm this appointment.
 At this appointment, I will ask about your diet, appetite, bowel function, discomfort level, and activity.
 Additional appointments are not usually necessary but can certainly be arranged if needed.
-You will be provided with your pathology report at that visit.
+You will be provided with your pathology report on that visit.

 Return to work.
 I do recommend taking at least 2 weeks off from work.
 If you have non physically strenuous job you may return to work as you feel comfortable.
-If there is no light duty and you have a physically strenuous job, you will need to be off for 6 weeks.
+If there is no light duty and you have a physically strenuous job, you may need to be off for 6 weeks.
 You may return to driving when no longer taking pain medication, when you can look over your shoulder without discomfort, and when your reaction time is normal.
 This is variable, but typically is 3-7 days.